#1 in Sleep Product Research

 Love Making Suitability

-The summary below – based on a total sample size of 540+ owner experiences – rates and compares the Simmons Beautysleep and the Simmons Beautyrest models (Recharge, World Class, TruEnergy, Black, Classic, Elite).
+The summary below – based on a total sample size of 580+ owner experiences – rates and compares the Simmons Beautysleep and the Simmons Beautyrest models (Recharge, Recharge World Class, TruEnergy, and Black).

-* This model currently has a small, statistically insignificant sample size due mainly to the fact that it is fairly new to the market.
-Ratings are based on this limited sample size and possibly the owner experiences of similar but discontinued models.
-Some ratings may also be based in part on the educated estimate of the Sleep Like The Dead editor.
+* This model currently has a small, statistically insignificant sample size due mainly to it being fairly new to the market.
+Ratings are based on this sample and possibly the owner experiences of similar but discontinued models.
+Some ratings may also be based in part on the estimate of the Sleep Like The Dead editor.

 The table below provides an estimate of current prices as well as the basic differences and similarities among the various Simmons innerspring bed models.